Sword Master

 A bimetal model with a stainless steel rim sandwiched between aluminum alloys in a special construction.

-Similar to the company's "Aries" and "The Metal of the Future," this bimetal model has a stainless steel rim sandwiched between aluminum bodies.
+Similar to YJ YoYo's Aries and The Metal of the Future, this bimetal model has a stainless steel rim sandwiched between aluminum bodies.

-This is the competition model that YJ Yo-Yo is most proud of.
+This is the competition model that YJ YoYo is most proud of.
 Its power is real.

 More Information